Rated: 18+ · Short Story · Horror/Scary · #1028269

 Tony gasped in horror as the battery noisily rolled toward him and bumped against his foot.
-With deft fingers, he quickly slammed it into the flashlight and screwed the top back on.
-He held it out in front of him like a gun, and pushed the button.
+He quickly slammed it into the flashlight with deft fingers and screwed the top back on.
+He held it out in front of him like a gun and pushed the button.
 The room lit up.

 Cautiously, he looked under the bed.

 Miss Grange wasn’t moving, but sitting on her chest was the doll, Elizabeth, her plastic hands and arms thick with blood.
 Tony reached a trembling hand toward the doll.
 It spun around hissing like a startled cat, its blood-covered eyes blazing with hatred.